ayush14029/go/README.md

 1. We could consider many additional features like:

 	a.
 Giving preference to the reviewer of a comment in the directory.

 	b.
 Deriving the semantic usefulness of each commit in the directory with respect to the readme within the directory.

 	c.
 Considering the relative difference between comment and code in the commits.
-2. Handling the cold. start problem by providing. everydorectory with a possible answer using a naive function.
+2. Handling the cold start problem by providing every directory with a possible answer using a naive function.
 3. Introducing non linearities in the ranking function instead of taking a linear combination of weights.
 4. Training the Learning to Rank setup using a neural network as compared to a simple logistic regression as used.
 5. Use pair of events in order to learn the ranking function.
 It will give us a better idea of relative importance of users which committed at close intervals to each other.